Director Representing Science

 Director Representing Practice

 The Director Representing Practice is a full Board member who acts as a liaison between the Professional Affairs Committee (PAC) and the Board.
-In addition, they may be asked to serve as co-Chair of PAC.
-To read more about the responsibilities of being a co-Chair on PAC, see here.

 The Director Representing Practice actively participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions and contributing expertise on matters relevant to the organization’s mission and objectives.
 They identify as a Practitioner and should have a strong interest in issues related to the professional practice of psychology and the future of the profession.
 Additionally, they serve as an advocate for the interests and needs of practitioners, ensuring that the Board remains attuned to challenges and developments affecting the field.